fred-ai-security/ai-security-assurance-labs/README.md

 ### By: Frederick Baffour
 **AI Security Assurance • LLM Red Teaming • Model Supply-Chain Security**

-This repository is a **professional-grade AI Security Assurance portfolio**, showcasing practical, engineering-focused methods for securing, validating, and red-teaming AI models using industry-standard tools and governance frameworks.
+This repository contains practical, engineering-focused AI Security Assurance work.
+It demonstrates how I evaluate, test, and document AI models using real tools and repeatable workflows, rather than theoretical examples.

-It demonstrates **end-to-end AI model assurance** across supply-chain security, behavioral evaluation, and enterprise governance.
+The labs here reflect how I approach AI model risk in real environments: verifying model provenance, validating artifacts, testing model behavior under adversarial conditions, and documenting findings clearly for security and engineering teams.

+The goal of this work is to show hands-on AI security evaluation across the model lifecycle, from intake and supply-chain checks through red-teaming, behavioral analysis, and structured reporting.

 ---